pangpang20/gaussdb-python/docs/api/adapt.rst

 `adapt` -- Types adaptation
 ===========================

-.. module:: psycopg.adapt
+.. module:: gaussdb.adapt

-The `!psycopg.adapt` module exposes a set of objects useful for the configuration of *data adaptation*, which is the conversion of Python objects to PostgreSQL data types and back.
+The `!gaussdb.adapt` module exposes a set of objects useful for the configuration of *data adaptation*, which is the conversion of Python objects to PostgreSQL data types and back.

-These objects are useful if you need to configure data adaptation, i.e. if you need to change the default way that Psycopg converts between types or if you want to adapt custom data types and objects.
-You don't need this object in the normal use of Psycopg.
+These objects are useful if you need to configure data adaptation, i.e. if you need to change the default way that GaussDB converts between types or if you want to adapt custom data types and objects.
+You don't need this object in the normal use of GaussDB.

-See :ref:`adaptation` for an overview of the Psycopg adaptation system.
+See :ref:`adaptation` for an overview of the GaussDB adaptation system.

 .. _abstract base class: https://docs.python.org/glossary.html#term-abstract-base-class